naurffxiv/moddingway/README.md

 # API

 To get started with moddingway API development, install the necessary packages using `pip install -r requirements-api.txt`.
 From there, you can start the server by running `make api`.
-You can then view the swaggerdocs page hosted on `localhost:8000/docs` to view all current endpoints
+You can then view the swaggerdocs page hosted on `localhost:8000/docs` to view all current endpoints.

+Alternatively, if you want to have local changes reflected in realtime with your development API, you can run `make api-reload`